LitFill/src-todo/README.md

 ### Commands

-- **register**: Scans for TODOs without IDs, assigns a new timestamp-based ID, updates the files in place, and outputs the new IDs.
+- **register**: Scans for TODOs without IDs, assigns a new unique UUID-based ID, updates the files in place, and outputs the new IDs.

   ```sh